jeroeningen/advidi_test/README.md

 * Substitute 'Dir.pwd' for 'settings.root'
 * Create a Rake Task to 'refill' Redis.
 Useful e.g. if Redis is flushed.
 * Eliminate warning 'I18n.enforce_available_locales will default to true in the future.
 If you really want to skip validation of your locale you can set I18n.enforce_available_locales = false to avoid this message.'
+* Make a distinction between the test-enironment and the development environment for Redis, to keep the development-environment running, AFTER you run your tests.
+* Make a disinction between the test-environment and development-environment for upload paths for Carrierwave, so no 'development' uploads will be deleted by the rspec-tests.
-* Routes with a '/' on the end will not work.
-E.g. '/admin' works, but '/admin/' not.
-I think it's a very simple issue, but because of a lack of time I couldn't find out.
+* Routes ending with '/' does not work.
+E.g. /admin/ will not work, while '/admin' will work.

 ##Additional notes